From underground clubs to weekly nights, if you’re looking for some live jazz music in Leeds, these are the very best venues you’ll find.

 Howard Assembly Room is part of the same building as Leeds Grand Theatre, but rather than plays, operas and musicals, its focus is music.
 They put on an eclectic array of genres, from world music to classical numbers and operas, but did you know it also attracts some of the biggest names in jazz music from time-to-time?
 Keep an eye on its listings, with the likes of Robert Glasper, Ravi Coltrane and René Marie all visiting in the past.

 Howard Assembly Room, 46 New Briggate, Leeds, West Yorkshire, LS1 6NU.

 Leeds College of Music

-One of the best regarded music institutions in the country, Leeds College of Music also has multiple performance spaces, which means they offer a huge breadth of live concerts.
-They have a jazz course on their books, so they regularly host shows by their students, while also managing to attract a number of national and international artists to the city to perform in their biggest space, The Venue.
+One of the best-regarded music institutions in the country, Leeds College of Music also has multiple performance spaces, where they host a huge breadth of live concerts.
+They have a jazz course on their books, so they regularly have gigs by their students, as well as regular jam night, B-Side.
+They also manage to attract a number of national and international artists to the city to perform in their biggest space, The Venue.